alexo1110/Anthology/README.md

 ## Build
 Open the .sln file in Visual Studio.
 In the Build tab, click on Build Solution.
 This will build the solution with the default configuration Debug|Any CPU.
-You can also build by opening the terminal in Visual Studio and running the command ``` msbuild ```.
+You can also build by opening the terminal in Visual Studio and running the command ``` dotnet build ```.

 ## Run
 Run the application via Start Debugging.
 Visual Studio will build the application before debugging